tangentecode/obsidian-notes/computer-science/docs/sql/basics.md

-- SQL is Relational databases which means stores data in rows and columns in structures called _tables_.
+- SQL is **Relational databases** which means **stores data in rows and columns** in structures called _tables_.
+- Google, X, and Meta all use relational databases to store their information at scale.